samparkewolfe/Sound_Control/README.md

 	* Make a new sensor for sound control which only uses those dimensions.

 * Squeez-ables.

-* Colour Detector
-    * Lets you set 3 colours to be tracked
-    * 3 dimension input of just each colour is present to classifier.

 * Recorder
     * Separate floating window which records the output of the instrument